DanielCucicea/Trivimovie/README.md

  - Inside the cloned repository (or exctracted), composer must be executed to install vendors

         $ ./composer.phar install => This will take a while

+ - Create `uploads` folder, where to store images

+        mkdir web/uploads

  - Generate assets files (optional):